For stray animals other than dogs, please visit the RSPCA website for further details.

 - The Environmental Protection Act 1990 - Part VIII

 With few exceptions, every dog in a public place is required by law to have a collar and tag with details of the owner's name and address.
-These are legal requirements in addition to any microchip that the dog may have.
+The dog must also have a microchip with up to date details kept on the microchip database.

-If your dog is lost or stolen, you should report it immediately to an Animal Welfare Officer and they will do their best to re-unite you with your pet.
+If your dog is lost, you should report it immediately to an Animal Welfare Officer and they will do their best to reunite you with your pet.
+If you think your dog has been stolen, you should also report it to the Police as well as the Animal Welfare Officer.

 Telephone: 01962 848 350